bakito/kubexporter/README.md

 ## Install

-Downlad the latest binary from https://github.com/bakito/kubexporter/releases.
+Download the latest binary from https://github.com/bakito/kubexporter/releases.

 ### Use as kubectl plugin